 Islamophobia and Authoritarian Populism

-Location: Humanistiska Teatern (Uppsala University, Campus Engelska parken).
+Plats: Humanistiska Teatern (Uppsala universitet, campus Engelska parken).

 Salman Sayyid is based at the University of Leeds, where he holds a Chair in Social Theory and Decolonial Thought and is the Head of the School of Sociology and Social Policy.
 Additionally, he is a Senior Research Associate at Al-Sharq Forum, based in Istanbul, Turkey.

 Professor Sayyid’s work is recognised for its innovative and transformative impact.
 His studies of the political, Islam, Islamophobia and racism are highly influential, and have been translated into half a dozen languages.
 Further consolidating his work, he founded a new international peer-reviewed academic journal ReOrient: The Journal of Critical Muslim Studies.
 Previously, Sayyid was Professor and the inaugural Director of the International Centre for Muslim and Non-Muslim Understanding in Australia.
 As the centre’s director, he made a film entitled Everything You Wanted To Know about Muslims But Were Afraid to Ask and worked with the Australia Day Council to develop a schema for an annual national award for Muslim and Non-Muslim Understanding.
 He has also held academic positions in London, Manchester and Adelaide.